How to turn a long, dark hallway into a bright, not so cave-like space with just a few improvements.

-Each one of the printables centers around home and here’s each one looks like.
+Here are the three different printables that I created.
+Each one centers around home.
 They are sized for an 8 x 10 picture frame and can be printed on normal 8½ x 11 printer paper.
-None of the black lines are on the actual printables.
+None of the black lines that you see in the below image are on the actual printables.

 The only thing that I didn’t do from my original to-do list was to add a sign above the linen closet because I decided it would just be too much busyness for the confined space.